concord-workflow/mica/docs/index.md

 ```

 The entity's `kind` is a reference to a `/mica/kind/v1` entity that provides
 the schema.
-For example, a `CorporateCustomer` entity may look like this:
+For example, a `/schemas/AcmeClient` entity may look like this:

 ```yaml
 name: /clients/AcmeCorp